byjg/php-restserver/README.md

 $restServer = new \ByJG\RestServer\HttpRequestHandler();

 $restServer->addRoute(
-    \ByJG\RestServer\RoutePattern::get(
+    \ByJG\RestServer\Route\RoutePattern::get(
         '/test',                          // The Route
+        \ByJG\RestServer\OutputProcessor\XmlOutputProcessor::class,          // The Handler
-        'SomeMethod',                     // The method will process the request '\\My\\ClassName',                // The class that have the method
+        '\\My\\ClassName',                // The class that have the method 'SomeMethod'                     // The method will process the request )
-        \ByJG\RestServer\OutputProcessor\XmlOutputProcessor::class           // The Handler
-    )
 );